uwidev/life-disciplines-projects/000 Inbox/00 ❗ Readme.md

 *Name LDP not final.
 I'm open to suggestions.*

 ## Preface
+This contains some additional sections relevant to this Vault now that there's more context.
+You can skip the sections you've already read.

 ### Please don't just copy me
 **My life is not your life.** I have provided a lot of resources that serve to supplement my model of how to efficiently manage my life.
 I tried my best to generalize the ideas, but regardless, do not mindlessly follow the motion of the notes I provide.
 Instead, transform it into something that works with your own views of how life should operate.